mozilla/pkipolicy/rootstore/policy.md

 systems in place.

 The transferor MUST notify Mozilla about any necessary changes to EV status or trust bits in Mozilla's root store.
-If the transferee will be able to issue EV certificates, the transferor MUST confirm that the transferee has or will get the relevant audits before issuing EV certificates.
+If the transferee will be technically capable of issuing EV certificates, the transferor MUST confirm that the transferee has or will get the relevant audits before issuing EV certificates.

 ### 8.3 Change in Secure Location ###